 "The what-if-the-Beatles-were-also-Primus-but-Primus-were-the-Melvins-and-also-Kyuss-is-there-because-that's-fun bounce of "I Buried Paul."...(BUS) confidently deliver hooks that are non-overbearing earworms -- the kinds of songs you don't realize are in your head until they already are." -- The Obelisk

-Athens, Greece quartet Bus The Unknown Secretary (aka BUS) are streaming their forthcoming album on RidingEasy Records ahead of release today via Metal Injection.
-Hear and share Never Decide album HERE.
-(Direct YouTube and Bandcamp.)
+Athens, Greece quartet Bus The Unknown Secretary (aka BUS) share the first video from their recently released debut album on RidingEasy Records today via Metal Injection.
+The wildly animated clip for album track "Moonchild" is available to watch and share HERE.
+(Direct YouTube.)